 The ideal soil needs only small amounts of fertilizer, and proper composting of spent plants to be added back into the soil can keep your soil fresh, healthy, and productive.
 Still, there are times when your garden may need a boost to promote strong foliage growth and a good crop.
 When the need for additional nutrients occurs, there is a wide array of organic fertilizers and additives to handle the job, without resorting to harsh chemical fertilizers.

-Organic Gardening Center – Minneapolis St. Paul, MN
+Organic Gardening Store – Minneapolis St. Paul, MN

-Interior Gardens is often thought of as a hydroponic and indoor gardening business, but a large part of our business is serving organic gardeners in the Minneapolis St. Paul Metro Area through our retail store.
-We have carefully selected organic products from around the world to help our customers get the maximum success with their organic gardening projects.
-From Soil and Soil Amendments to Plant Nutrients and Additives, and from Organic Pesticides and Disease Control products to Gardening Accessories and Propagation Products, we have been serving organic gardeners for over 18 years.
-Come into our convenient Minneapolis Garden Center, at 1620 Central Ave.
-NE in Minneapolis, just off I-35W, and let our expert staff show you how you can improve your garden.
-Make Interior Gardens your organic gardening shopping resource today!
+Interior Gardens is often thought of as a hydroponic and indoor gardening business, but a large part of our business is serving organic growers in the Minneapolis St. Paul Metro Area through our retail store.
+We have carefully selected products from around the world to help our customers get the maximum success with their plantings.
+From soil and soil amendments to plant nutrients and additives, and from chemical-free pesticides and disease control products to accessories and propagation products, we have been serving organic growers for over 20 years.
+Come into our convenient Minneapolis store, and let our expert staff show you how you can improve your garden.